WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an3/an3.25.pli.md

 ---
-title: Vajirūpamasutta - Like a Diamond
+title: Vajirūpama sutta - Like a Diamond
 description: The Buddha explains the three types of persons existing in the world based on their mental qualities.
 fetter: ignorance
 tags: an,an3,ignorance,mind